Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: A Layer Potential Approach

-The behavior of these equations hinges on the analytic properties of the $w^{l,r}$ along the plane where $x_1=y_1=0,$ which we now consider.
+The behavior of these equations hinges on the analytic properties of the functions $w^{l,r}$ along the plane where $x_1=y_1=0,$ which we analyze in the following 2 sections.
 It is an interesting feature of this approach, via the fundamental solutions of $\Delta+k_1^2+q_{l,r}(x_2),$ that if $q_l=q_r,$ then these equations reduce to